Albany, Oregon: Highway

-Albany is adjacent to Interstate 5, while Oregon Route 99E runs through it in a north and south direction and U.S. Route 20 runs through it in an east and west direction.
+Interstate 5 and Oregon Route 99E run through Albany in a north and south direction and U.S. Route 20 runs through it in an east and west direction.
 Just outside the south end of Albany Oregon Route 34 runs from east to west.

 Air

 Albany Municipal Airport is a general aviation airport on the eastern edge of Albany and has been open since 1920 and is believed to be the oldest operating airfield in Oregon.
 In 1998, the airport became the first airport in Oregon to be named to the National Register of Historic Places, and was the City of Albany's fourth National Historic District, It held its first air show in 1931 and has been home to exhibits, helicopter rides and Young Eagles flights for children as part of the annual Northwest Art & Air Festival.
 It has a single runway with the specs of 16–34 3,004 X 75, and is an asphalt runway.
 The closest airports with commercial air service available are the Eugene Airport to the south and the Portland International Airport to the north.